-With such a high number of apps available, customer satisfaction is paramount, which means avoiding customer churn and retaining users.
 Is there anything more frustrating than watching your customers switch over to your competitors because they have a stronger, more consistent version of a similar app?
 As of 2021, 5.7 million mobile apps are available in app stores.

 In this article, we will explore the benefits of continuous performance testing for mobile apps, highlight tools for continuous performance testing, and see how you can add performance testing to your CI pipeline.

-There are several subcategories of tests you can undertake during performance testing.
+There are several subcategories of tests you can employ during performance testing.
 The five major types are:

 - Spike testing — Spike testing determines how your system copes with sudden traffic bursts.
 Spike testing is done by quickly increasing user-generated volume and measuring the software’s response toward it.

 - Load testing — Load testing evaluates an application under real-life load conditions.
 The primary aim of load testing is to observe how the app reacts to varying additional loads and the maximum load (number of users) the software can withstand.